fivestars/aladdin-demo/docs/elasticsearch_statefulset.md

     {{ end }}
     {{ end }}

-We include these initContainers in [aladdin-demo.deploy.yaml](../helm/aladdin-demo/templates/aladdin-demo.deploy.yaml).
-Since we are using persistent volume for data storage, we should only need to populate the data once, so the population initContainer is controlled by a `elasticsearch.populate` boolean specified in [values.yaml](../heml/aladdin-demo/values.yaml).
+We include these initContainers in [server/deploy.yaml](../helm/aladdin-demo/templates/server/deploy.yaml).
+Since we are using persistent volume for data storage, we should only need to populate the data once, so the population initContainer is controlled by a `elasticsearch.populate` boolean specified in [values.yaml](../helm/aladdin-demo/values.yaml).

 ## Test Persistency
-Make sure that `elasticsearch.create` and `elasticsearch.populate` are set to `true` in [values.yaml](../heml/aladdin-demo/values.yaml).
+Make sure that `elasticsearch.create` and `elasticsearch.populate` are set to `true` in [values.yaml](../helm/aladdin-demo/values.yaml).
 Build and deploy aladdin-demo and wait until all the pods are running.

     $ aladdin build
     $ aladdin start
     $ kubectl get pods

-Check that elasticsearch has been populated by curling the appropriate endpoint of the aladdin-demo service.
+Check that elasticsearch has been populated by curling the appropriate endpoint of the aladdin-demo service-server.

-    $ curl $(minikube service --url aladdin-demo)/app/elasticsearch
+    $ curl $(minikube service --url aladdin-demo-server)/app/elasticsearch

     Data from ElasticSearch is {"author": "Aladdin", "song": "A Whole New World", "lyrics": ["I can show you the world"], "awesomeness": 42}